 - U.S. students must make over half of the scheduled payments on time before they can apply for the cosigner release

 College Ave Student Loans offers private loans for students, international students and parents.
-Borrowers are not required to be enrolled full or half time to be eligible, but must be registered in a qualifying institution and show satisfactory academic progress.
+Borrowers can receive a College Ave loan if they’re enrolled at least part time, as long as they’re registered at a qualifying institution and show satisfactory academic progress.